 - Flushing or redness of the face

-- Swelling of the face, eyes, and/or tongue
+- Swelling of the face, lips, tongue, throat

 Questions Your Doctor May Ask About Allergies